-In accordance with FASB Statement of Financial Accounting Standard No. 144 Accounting for the Impairment or Disposal of Long-Lived Assets ("SFAS 144"), we review our long-lived assets for impairment at least annually or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+In accordance with FASB Statement of Financial Accounting Standard No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets ("SFAS 144"), we review our long-lived assets for impairment at least annually or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 We measure recoverability of assets to be held and used by a comparison of the carrying amount of an asset to future undiscounted net cash flows we expect to be generated by the eventual use of the asset (the fair value).
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+We determined the undiscounted cash flows to be generated by our water assets by estimating tap sales related to new home development in our service area, less costs to provide water services estimated by engineering, over an estimated development period.
+Actual results of new home development in our service area, as well as future tap fees and future operating costs, could vary materially from our estimates which would have a material impact on our financial statements.
+If such assets are considered to be impaired, the impairment to be recognized would be measured by the amount by which the carrying amount of the assets (totaling approximately \$103.3 million at May 31, 2007) exceeds the fair value of the assets estimated as described above.
 We report assets to be disposed of at the lower of the carrying amount or fair value less costs to sell.
-We believe there were no impairments in the carrying amounts of our investments in water and water systems at February 28, 2007.
+We believe there were no impairments in the carrying amounts of our investments in water and water systems at May 31, 2007.